gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_1_connect_ble.md

 Requires: bleak, open-gopro, requests
 Required-by:
 ```

+{% note %}
+This will also install the [Open GoPro Python SDK](https://gopro.github.io/OpenGoPro/python_sdk/) which will be
+used for some of the optional examples through these tutorials.
+{% endnote %}

 The scripts that will be used for this tutorial can be found in the
 [Tutorial 1 Folder](https://github.com/gopro/OpenGoPro/tree/main/demos/python/tutorial/tutorial_modules/tutorial_1_connect_ble).